-All students will be required to submit an application for Confirmation of Status by email to the Graduate Studies Office by noon on Friday of 5th week of the 8th term (usually Hilary term of their third year).
+All students will be required to submit an application for Confirmation of Status by email to the Graduate Studies Office (graduate.studies@ell.ox.ac.uk) by noon on Friday of 5th week of the 8th term (usually Hilary term of their third year) for full-time students or by noon on Friday of 5th week of the 12th term of study (usually Trinity term of the fourth year) for part-time students.
 (For students who began their course at the start of a Hilary term or who interrupted their studies for a term or more, these two deadlines will accordingly fall later by the number of terms relevant to them.)

-Date Action noon on Friday of 5th week of the 8th term (usually Hilary term) Submission of application materials for Confirmation of Status 1st week of the 9th term (usually Trinity term) Reports sent by assessors for approval by Research Committee
+Action Full-time students Part-time students Submission of application materials for Confirmation of Status noon on Friday of 5th week of the 8th term (usually Hilary term) noon on Friday of 5th week of the 12th term (usually Trinity term) Reports sent by assessors for approval by Research Committee 1st week of the 9th term (usually Trinity term) 1st week of the 13th term (usually Michaelmas term)

-In exceptional cases, the Research Committee may permit the candidate to postpone submission by up to one term: candidates seeking such postponement should submit their application form GSO.14b (see section 9.1.2 below) to the Graduate Studies Office for review by the Research Committee.
-Students who have not confirmed their DPhil. status by the end of their 10th term, excepting any suspensions, will have their status lapsed, unless an application for suspension or deferral has been approved by the Faculty.
+In exceptional cases, the Research Committee may permit the candidate to postpone submission by up to one term: candidates seeking such postponement should submit their application form GSO.14b on eVision (see section 9.1.2 below) to the Graduate Studies Office for review by the Research Committee.
+Students who have not confirmed their DPhil. status by the end of their 10th term for full-time study or 16th term for part-time study, excepting any suspensions, will have their status lapsed, unless an application for suspension or deferral has been approved by the Faculty.